-PTC22/80 Public Participation
+FIN22/40 Public Participation

-Members noted that there were no questions or representations from members of the public, nor reports from District and County Councillors.
+Members noted that there were no questions or representations from members of the public.

-PTC22/81 Excluded Item: Public Bodies (Admissions to Meetings) Act 1960
+FIN22/41 Excluded Item: Public Bodies (Admission to Meetings) Act 1960

-Members were asked to determine whether items 20 and 21 should be considered without the presence of the press and public, pursuant to Section 1(2) of the Public Bodies (Admission to Meetings) Act, 1960, as publicity relating to that (any of those) matter/s may be prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for the other special reasons noted in relation to that matter on the agenda.
+Members considered whether any items should be considered without the press and public, pursuant to Section 1 (2) of the Public Bodies (Admissions to Meetings) Act, 1960.